confluentinc/ksql/design-proposals/klip-template.md

 ## Design

-_How does your solution work?_
+_How does your solution work?
+This should cover the main data and control flows that are changing._

 ## Test plan

-_What tests do you plan to write?
-What are the failure scenarios that we do / do not cover?
-It goes without saying that most classes should have unit tests.
-This section is more focussed on the integration and system tests that you need to write to test the changes you are making._
+_What are the failure scenarios you are going to cover in your testing?
+What scale testing do you plan to run?
+What about peformance and load testing?
+It goes without saying that most classes should have unit tests._

+## LOEs and Delivery Milestones
+_Break the work down into more granular tasks.
+Make sure to include tasks for testing, documentation, etc., in addition to the core development tasks.
+Each task should be scoped to at most 1 person-week, where a person-week includes buffer time for things like code reviews, design reviews, interviews, etc.._

+_Also describe the delivery milestones, preferably in terms of the task break down above.
+Each milestone should be defined in terms of the user facing value they deliver.
+If some milestones have dependencies on other ongoing work or planned changes, call that out here and include any relevant links for those dependencies._

 ## Documentation Updates